 - Inverted in Metroid Prime 3: Corruption.
 The planet Norion is doomed from the start from a looming Phazon leviathan impact, but Samus manages to save it at the last minute.
 Later on it's revealed that the other planets in the system suffered a Phazon leviathan impact while she was in a coma and are already showing signs of corruption, so Samus goes to those planets to stem it.

 - Played straight if the planets in the earlier titles, Tallon IV in Prime and Aether in Echoes would be any indication regarding the fate of the Phazon-corrupted planets in Corruption.
 The difference being that Samus already saved those planets and they're on their way to recovering so she knows she could save the others.

 - In Crash Team Racing, it's revealed that Nitros Oxide is the cause of the barren wasteland on Mars: the inhabitants on the planet failed to defeat him at racing and thus get decimated.
 He threatens to do the same on Earth (by making the planet a parking lot and slaving all its inhabitants) if they failed to defeat him at racing, too - setting up the story.

-- In the Halo games, most of the story takes place in late 2552, after the Covenant destroyed the planet Reach during their war against humanity.
-The Covenant had already burned 800 human colonies in the twenty-seven years of war before, but Reach, being humanity's second most important military stronghold after Earth, is viewed to be the point-of-no-return, the point where humanity has been dealt a crippling blow and needs to land a killing strike on the Covenant right away before they destroy Earth.
-The Fall of Reach is described in the first Halo book and playable in the prequel Halo: Reach, where you are Doomed by Canon.
+- In the original Halo trilogy, most of the story takes place in late 2552, after the Covenant destroyed the planet Reach during their war against humanity.
+The Covenant had already burned hundreds of human colonies in the twenty-seven years of war before, but Reach, being humanity's second most important military stronghold after Earth, is viewed to be the point-of-no-return, the point where humanity has been dealt a crippling blow and now needs to pull a miracle out of their asses if they want to prevent the Covenant from wiping them out by the end of the year.
+The Fall of Reach itself is described in Halo: The Fall of Reach and playable in the prequel Halo: Reach, where you are Doomed by Canon.